 (Transition) Since spiritual fervency easily evaporates, let’s consider how Christians can maintain their enthusiasm.
 First, Spiritual fervency is maintained by stirring your passion for Christ.

 Do you remember when your soul, heart, and spirit were spiritually aflame?
 You wanted to tell everyone about Christ and his goodness.
-You had more zeal than Biblical knowledge; but you were aflame for God!
+You had more zeal than Biblical knowledge!
 But that’s better than having no zeal at all!
 God wants Christians excited about his plan of salvation.

 (Quote) John Wesley said: “If I had three hundred men who feared nothing but God, hated nothing but sin, and were determined to know nothing among men but Jesus Christ and him crucified, I would set the world on fire.”
 Wesley knew the incredible influence that passion and zeal created!